xsj57/DIW/README.md

-# Usefulness of each program
+# Usefulness of each file

 ## kresling.py